SegiH/VerjIO_Excel_Report_Generator/README.md

 ## Features
 1. Create multiple sheets with a table in each sheet using an SQL statement or a table resource as the data source for each sheet
-2. Add formulas to each sheet including the option to specify that a formula should be written for each row of a table
+1. Add formulas to each sheet including the option to specify that a formula should be written for each row of a table
-3. Merge cells
+1. Merge cells
-4. Add hyperlinks in each sheet
+1. Add hyperlinks in each sheet
-5. Add custom text anywhere that you specify
+1. Add custom text anywhere that you specify
-6. Many custom style options
+1. Many custom style options
-7. Re-useable named style definitions
+1. Re-useable named style definitions
-8. Password protect a sheet
+1. Password protect a sheet
-9. Specify conditional formatting rules.
+1. Specify conditional formatting rules.
-10. Insert images into a sheet.
+1. Insert images into a sheet.
-11. Freeze the first row or column of the sheet
+1. Freeze the first row or column of the sheet
-12. Supports nested tables (currently supports SQL based data and not Table data)
+1. Supports nested tables using SQL or table resource
-13. Create pivot table
+1. Create pivot table

 ## Initial Installation
 1. Download the latest version of [Apache POI](https://poi.apache.org/), extract the zip file and locate the following JAR files: poi-X.jar,poi-excelant-X.jar, poi-ooxml-X.jar and poi-ooxml-schemas-X.jar where X is the current version number.

-2. Download the latest version of [commons-collections](https://commons.apache.org/proper/commons-collections/), extract the zip and locate commons-collectionsX.jar where X is the current version number.
+1. Download the latest version of [commons-collections](https://commons.apache.org/proper/commons-collections/), extract the zip and locate commons-collectionsX.jar where X is the current version number.

-3. Download the latest version of [commons-compress](https://commons.apache.org/proper/commons-compress/download_compress.cgi), extract the zip and locate commons-compress-X where X is the current version number.
+1. Download the latest version of [commons-compress](https://commons.apache.org/proper/commons-compress/download_compress.cgi), extract the zip and locate commons-compress-X where X is the current version number.

-4. Download the latest version of [XML Beans](https://xmlbeans.apache.org/download/index.html#XMLBeans-3.0.1), extract the zip and locate the jar xbean.jar.
+1. Download the latest version of [XML Beans](https://xmlbeans.apache.org/download/index.html#XMLBeans-3.0.1), extract the zip and locate the jar xbean.jar.

-5. Copy all the jar files that you extracted above to VerjIO's lib folder.
+1. Copy all the jar files that you extracted above to VerjIO's lib folder.
 On Verj IO 5.6+, the path is C:\VerjIOData\apps\ufs\webapp\WEB-INF\lib.
 On versions of Verj IO before 5.6, the path is  VerjIO\UfsServer\tomcat\webapps\ufs\WEB-INF\lib.
 You may have 2 different versions of commons-collections.
 This is ok.

-6. Restart Verj IO
+1. Restart Verj IO

-7. Create shared JavaScript script
+1. Create shared JavaScript script

-8. Add the following imports at the top of the script:
+1. Add the following imports at the top of the script:
    - importPackage(java.io);
    - importPackage(Packages.org.apache.poi);
    - importPackage(Packages.org.apache.poi.hssf.usermodel);